Nikronic/facefusion-easy-install/README.md

 **Manual Installation**:

-**Easy Install**:

-For easy installation, do the following:

-1. Put the `.vsconfig` and `install.ps1` in the same directory.
-All other dependencies will be installed in this directory.
-2. Run `install.ps1` which will install all dependencies and start the app.

-*Notes:*

-1. Since some of these dependencies are huge, it will take a while to install.
-2. Check your data plan as the dependencies are a few GBs.
-3. (Optional) Since there are many steps in the installation process, if any step failed, simply re-run the script as it will check for missing packages and fix the installation.

----

-**Manual Installation**:

 Be aware, the installation needs technical skills and is not for beginners.
 Please do not open platform and installation related issues on GitHub.
-We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to install FaceFusion.
+We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to complete the installation.

 Get started with the [installation](https://docs.facefusion.io/installation) guide.